By Carol Eliason Research Management Corporation Falls Church, Virginia

 your competitors pricing policies.
 Send a friend to comparison shop.
 Is

 there discounting?
 Special sales?
 Price leaders?
-Make some "blind" phone
+Make some "blind"

 calls.
 Detail your pricing policy.